pnpm/pnpm/packages/beta/README.md

 # @pnpm/beta

-> The is an experimental pnpm CLI
+> This is an experimental pnpm CLI

 ## Installation